caltechlibrary/CL-web-components/footer-global.md

 ## Full Customization

-For department-specific footers or unique configurations, use the `custom` attribute to take full control over the first column.
+For application-specific footers or unique configurations, use the `custom` attribute to take full control over the first column.

 > **Note**: The customization examples below use `footer-global`, but the same attributes work for `footer-global-lite`.
 The only difference is the component name.